Other Factors to Consider in Choosing a VPN

 Some VPNs will purposely slow your connection speed, limit the total amount of data that you send and receive in a given period of time, or disallow access to certain Internet services such as peer-to-peer file sharing or connection to email servers.
 Be sure to “read the fine print” on the website of the VPN service under consideration to be certain that the VPN will meet your needs and expectations.

 Some of these “other” factors in choosing a VPN can easily be evaluated, like its fee structure.
 Other factors are more difficult to ascertain and will require some time and effort on your part to obtain adequate information.
-As noted previously, a very useful reference of unbiased information about VPNs is the “Detailed Comparison Chart” at https://thatoneprivacysite.net/vpn-comparison-chart/.
+As noted previously, a very useful reference of unbiased information about VPNs is the “Detailed VPN Comparison Chart” at VPN Comparison by That One Privacy Guy.
 I strongly recommend you peruse it.

 In the next article of this “Choosing a Trustworthy VPN” series, titled “Defining Your Threat Model”, we’ll examine what level of security and privacy you may need your VPN to provide for your use of the Internet.